-- 1. State employee must complete all admission requirements prior to registering for class(es). - 2.
-State employee registers for class(es) on a space available basis during the add period (first day of class) of that semester or mini-term. - 3.
-State employee must complete the Application for State Employee Fee Waiver and submit the form to the Office of Financial Aid.
-If an employee is requesting a waiver for a B term course as well as an A or C term course within the same semester, a separate form will be needed for the B term course. - 4.
-The Office of Financial Aid will post the fee waiver. - 5.
-State employee confirms posting of the waiver on student MyCF portal account. - The state employee must pay any fees not covered by the fee waiver at the cashier's office by the posted due date.(CF Board Policy 5.08; CF Administrative Procedure Fee Waivers)
+- 1. State employee must complete all admission requirements prior to registering for class(es). - State employee must complete the Application for State Employee Fee Waiver and submit the form to the Office of Financial Aid.
+The Office of Financial Aid will file the original letter and forward a copy to the Office of Admissions and Records. - 3.
+Once the employee is admitted to CF, or if the employee is a current student, he/she may register for classes, on a space available basis, during the add period. - 4.
+The Office of Financial Aid will post the fee waiver. - The state employee must pay any fees not covered by the fee waiver at the cashier's window.(CF Board Policy 5.08; CF Administrative Procedure Fee Waivers)